Geo-Ron/esphome-PelletStove/stove-settings.md

 ## Stove settings after main MCU and display swap

+The main MCU started ginging a lot of errors.
+I needed to swap the hardware including the display. 😠

+Here is the new configuration.

 | Config section | Entry               | Setting              | Set at               | Remark                          |
 | -------------- | ------------------- | -------------------- | -------------------- | ------------------------------- |
 | ↓ 1108         | P1 Smoke            | 85                   |                      |                                 |